 These instream rights are typically for small amounts of flow (1 cubic foot per second [cfs] or less), but may have senior priority dates.

-In 2003, House Bill 2456 codified the conserved water program provisions under which a water user may apply to spread a portion of conserved water to new uses in exchange for a portion of the conserved water being allocated for instream use.
-Any water use subject to transfer is eligible and allows the WRD to consider projects implemented up to five years prior to the application for the conserved water program.

 New Water Rights

 New water rights are created through a request to WRD.
 The proposed water must meet the following conditions: